-The discrepancy between the rights granted to individuals detained in custody and the actions of the Grays Harbor County Superior Court in this case is stark.
+The discrepancy between the rights granted to individuals detained in custody and the actions of the Clark County Superior Court in this case is stark.
 The Sixth Amendment of the United States Constitution, Article I, Section 22 of the Washington Constitution, and Criminal Rule 3.2.1 mandate that a person arrested on suspicion of a felony offense and detained in custody has a right to counsel at his preliminary appearance hearing the next court day following his arrest.
-Instead, Mr. Charlton was brought into court three times without a lawyer while the prosecutor and Judge discussed his detention with one another.
-In the absence of counsel, the Court first failed to advise Mr. Charlton of his constitutional rights, then issued an illegal bail order.
-As a result, he languished in jail for over two weeks without being able to consult with an attorney or have a meaningful hearing about his conditions of release.
+Instead, Mr. Heng was brought into court without a lawyer.
+He was not advised of his constitutional right to remain silent and his right to counsel at every stage of the proceedings.
+The prosecutor sought bail of \$2 million based the nature of the offense, Mr. Heng's criminal history, and a purported lack of community ties.
+Without an attorney to advocate for him, Mr. Heng was unable to remind the judge of the presumption of release or meaningfully advocate on his own behalf.
+The Judge set bail at \$2 million, and Mr. Heng never obtained pretrial release of any sort.
+He was ultimately convicted in part due to recordings of calls he placed while in custody based on that bail order.